tbjgolden/react-codemirror6/README.md

 import React, { useState, useEffect } from 'react'

 import { CodeMirror } from 'react-codemirror6'
-// ...or, for a lite version without the (useful!) stuff in @codemirror/basic-setup:
-// import { CodeMirrorLite as CodeMirror } from 'react-codemirror6/lite'

 const App = () => {
   const [value, setValue] = useState('')